WebRenew/channex-mcp/README.md

 A self-improving Model Context Protocol (MCP) server for interacting with the Channex.io API.

+## ⚠️ Important Disclaimer

+**This is NOT an official Channex.io project.** This is an independent, open-source implementation of an MCP server that interfaces with the Channex.io API.
+It is not affiliated with, endorsed by, or supported by Channex.io.
+Use at your own risk.

 ## 🚀 Quick Start with Claude Code

 See [CLAUDE_CODE_SETUP.md](./CLAUDE_CODE_SETUP.md) for detailed instructions on adding this MCP to Claude Code.